This article has been kindly shared by Alison Richmond of Provention.

 Repetitive mouse use is a common contributor to wrist, arm and shoulder discomfort.
 We have previously posted about what to look for in a mouse, and how to ensure it is safe and comfortable for extended periods of use.
 Please read Provention’s post on the different types of mouse, which covers all you need to know.

-3. Stretching and Moving Our bodies aren’t designed to stay static for extended periods.
+Our bodies aren’t designed to stay static for extended periods.
 Incorporating movement into your day is essential to counteract the effects of prolonged sitting and stationary postures.
-Moving between standing and sitting to work is a great advantage, however prolonged periods of standing in one position are not ideal and movement is essential to ensure blood flow and joint movement.
+Moving between standing and sitting to work is a great advantage, however prolonged periods of standing in one position are not ideal either and movement is essential to ensure blood flow and joint movement.

 Set reminders to move, stretch, or take a short walk throughout the day.
 Walking to a colleague’s desk instead of sending an email or taking the stairs instead of the lift are simple ways to integrate more movement.